MrOtherGuy/fx-autoconfig/readme.md

 # Overview

 Files in `program` folder tell Firefox to load an additional javascript module file from the current Profile directory.
-The `boot.jsm` is the one that implements loading and managing additional files.
+The `boot.sys.mjs` is the one that implements loading and managing additional files.

 Since the files in `program` go to the main program installation path, they will affect all profiles that are being run using that executable.

-However, the bulk of the logic is located in profile folder with `boot.jsm` so if the file is not found there then the loader is simply not used.
+However, the bulk of the logic is located in profile folder with `boot.sys.mjs` so if the file is not found there then the loader is simply not used.

+The loader module (`boot.sys.mjs`) depends on two additional files: `utils.sys.mjs` to which is collection of various helper functions you can use in your scripts and `fs.sys.mjs` to implement read and write operations on the file system.

+**Note** as of version "0.8" fx-autoconfig is incompatible with Firefox ESR 102

 ## Warning!

-Please note that malicious external programs can now inject custom logic to Firefox even without elevated privileges just by modifying boot.jsm or adding their own scripts.
+Please note that malicious external programs can now inject custom logic to Firefox even without elevated privileges just by modifying boot.sys.mjs or adding their own script files.

 # Install